Ulva Island/Te Wharawhara

 This is a great way to explore Paterson Inlet and visit Ulva Island, but there is a biosecurity risk.
 Check your boat carefully for rats and other stowaways such as weed seeds before setting out.

-Take a short boat ride - accessible by water taxi, Ulva Island is situated inside Paterson Inlet/Whaka a Te Wera, Stewart Island/Rakiura and has a land area of 266.6 hectares and a coastline of about 11 km.
+Ulva Island is situated inside Paterson Inlet/Whaka a Te Wera, Stewart Island/Rakiura and has a land area of 266.6 hectares along with a coastline of about 11 km.

 Ulva Island/Te Wharawhara was declared free of rats after a successful eradication programme that began in 1992 and was completed in 1996.